Lorenco Šimić

-Lorenco Šimić (/hr/; born 15 July 1996) is a Croatian professional footballer who plays as a centre-back for Italian club Avellino.
+Lorenco Šimić (/hr/; born 15 July 1996) is a Croatian professional footballer who plays as a centre-back for club Avellino.
 He also played for the Croatia U21 national team.

 Club career

 Hajduk Split

 Šimić is a product of the youth system of Hajduk Split.

 Loan at Hoverla Uzhorod

 He went on loan to Hoverla Uzhhorod in the Ukrainian Premier League in January 2015.
 He made his Ukrainian Premier League debut on 4 May 2015, in a match against Dynamo Kyiv.
 He made two further appearances for Hoverla, before returning to Croatia.

 Return to Hajduk

 Šimić was promoted to the senior squad at Hajduk in January 2016.
 He made his debut for Hajduk on 1 March 2016, coming on as a late substitute in a match against Osijek. Šimić got his first 1.
 HNL start seven days later, playing the full match and keeping a clean sheet against Inter Zaprešić.
-By the end of the season, Šimić had made eleven appearances in all competitions for Hajduk.
+By the end of the season, he had made eleven appearances in all competitions for Hajduk.